geoblacklight/geoblacklight/schema/schema-commentary.md

   }
 </field>
 ```
-See the [References controlled vocabulary](/schema/references.md) for the URIs of the keys.
+See the [References controlled vocabulary](/schema/references.md) for the URIs of the keys and their recommended uses.

 ### Spatial Coverage